Corbett Price

 Since the 1980s, Price has formed businesses that purported to improve health care services and operations.
 His endeavors have billed millions of dollars in expenses to local governments while his firms have been removed from multiple contracts after financial instability.

 Early life and education

-Price was born circa 1950 in the United States and earned a master's degree from Ohio State University.
+Price was born circa 1950 in the United States, and earned a master's degree from Ohio State University.

 Career

 Price founded and operated various companies involved in health care management.
 He was CEO of Quantix Health Capital, LLC, a health care financial advisory firm.
-He also serves as CEO of Kurron Capital, LLC, a health care private equity firm, and is the founder and chairman of Kurron & Co.
+He also is CEO of Kurron Capital, LLC, a health care private equity firm, and is the founder and chairman of Kurron & Co.
 Inc., a management consulting firm for health care.
-Price also served as a senior executive at HCA Healthcare and as chairman and CEO of Health Risk Management.
+Price also was a senior executive at HCA Healthcare and chairman and CEO of Health Risk Management.

 Dimensions Healthcare

 In 1985, Price was working at Dimensions Healthcare System as a consultant, earning over $1.2 million a year.
 Charged with improving the ailing Prince George Hospital Center, Price laid off 650 people.
 Later, to reduce consulting fees, Price became CEO of the hospital.
 In 1990, the board bought out the remainder three years of his contract, only months after hiring him.

 In 2003, Price and a group of investors tried unsuccessfully to buy the hospital.
 In 2007, Price renewed ties with Dimensions when he successfully won a bid to manage the financial system.
 Price presented himself as an advisor to Manitum Corporation, a business run by his son.